park31821/console-board-game/README.md

 # Console Board Game

-A console board game (Connect Four) using C# was implemented to understand the concept of object-oriented programming and design principles.
+A console board game (Connect Four) using C# was implemented to applying the concept of object-oriented programming and design principles.

 # Implementation